-- b) Projects: Emergency Shelter and Rapid Re-housing - c) Definition: - i) Emergency Shelter: The average cumulative number of days households receive shelter as measured from shelter entry to exit or last day of report period. - ii) Rapid Re-housing/SSVF Projects: The average number of days households receive services as measured from the point of entry in the rapid re-housing project to the exit date from the emergency shelter (includes prior overlapping veteran/transitional project stay's exit date for SSVF projects).
+- a) Purpose: A reasonably short LOS indicates the project's success in rapid re-housing.
+It can also indicate efficiency related to turnover of beds, which is essential to meet system demand for emergency shelter.
+A lower rate is considered positive. - b) Projects: Emergency Shelter and Rapid Re-housing - c) Definition: - i) Emergency Shelter: The average cumulative number of days households receive shelter as measured from shelter entry to exit or last day of report period. - ii) Rapid Re-housing/SSVF Projects: The average number of days households receive services as measured from the point of entry in the rapid re-housing project to the exit date from the emergency shelter (includes prior overlapping veteran/transitional project stay's exit date for SSVF projects).
 Measure applies only to households that had an entry date in the rapid re-housing project within the report period.
 Note: Households who had a rapid re-housing entry date after their emergency shelter exit date are excluded from this calculation. - d) Goal-setting methodology: Meet or below CSB Board Ends Policy.
-An average LOS less than Ends goal is considered to be the desired direction. - e) Reporting methodology: - i) Emergency Shelter: Σ (exit date or report end date entry date) / the number of total distinct households served within the report period. - ii) Rapid Re-housing/SSVF Projects: Σ(shelter exit date rapid re-housing entry date) / the number of total distinct households served with an entry date in the rapid re-housing project within the report period that also exited shelter.
+An average LOS less than Ends goal is considered to be the desired direction.

+- i) Emergency Shelter: Σ (exit date or report end date entry date) / the number of total distinct households served within the report period. - ii) Rapid Re-housing/SSVF Projects: Σ(shelter exit date rapid re-housing entry date) / the number of total distinct households served with an entry date in the rapid re-housing project within the report period that also exited shelter.

-3) Average Wait-time (min):
+4) Average Wait-time (min):

-- a) Purpose: A low wait-time indicates the project's ability to promptly address clients in need. - b) Projects: Coordinated Point of Access (phone) - c) Definition: The average number of minutes a client spends on hold while waiting to speak with a representative. - d) Goal-setting methodology: Meet or below CSB Boards Ends Policy. - e) Reporting methodology: The total number of minutes clients spent on hold before talking to a representative between the hours of 7am and 11pm divided by the number of calls received between the hours of 7am and 11pm.
+- a) Purpose: A low wait-time indicates the project's ability to promptly address clients in need. - b) Projects: Coordinated Point of Access (phone) - c) Definition: The average number of minutes a client spends on hold while waiting to speak with a representative. - d) Goal-setting methodology: Meet or below CSB Boards Ends Policy.

+e) Reporting methodology: The total number of minutes clients spent on hold before talking to a representative between the hours of 7am and 11pm divided by the number of calls received between the hours of 7am and 11pm.

-4) Carryover Households (#):
+5) Carryover Households (#):

 - a) Purpose: Indicates volume of households served by the project which do not exit prior to the first day of the report period.
-This measure is monitored, but not evaluated. - b) Projects: Rapid Re-housing, Homelessness Prevention, SSVF Projects, Benefits Partnership, and Outreach Programs - c) Definition: Distinct households that entered the project prior to the first day of the report period. - d) Goal-setting methodology: Based on prior performance.
-If new project, the project must provide the rationale for planned goal. - e) Reporting methodology: The number of distinct households with an entry date before 7/1/XX for annual number; before 7/1/XX and 1/1/XX for semi-annual; before

-7/1/XX, 10/1/XX, 1/1/XX, and 4/1/XX for quarterly; and no corresponding exit date before the start of the reporting period.
+This measure is monitored, but not evaluated. - b) Projects: Rapid Re-housing, Homelessness Prevention, SSVF Projects, and Outreach Programs - c) Definition: Distinct households that entered the project prior to the first day of the report period. - d) Goal-setting methodology: Based on prior performance.
+If new project, the project must provide the rationale for planned goal. - e) Reporting methodology: The number of distinct households with an entry date before 7/1/XX for annual number; before 7/1/XX and 1/1/XX for semi-annual; before 7/1/XX, 10/1/XX, 1/1/XX, and 4/1/XX for quarterly; and no corresponding exit date before the start of the reporting period.

-5) Detox Exits (#):
+6) Detox Exits (#):